What We’ve Learned About Masks Since 2020

 If your N95s are on backorder or they’re simply out of your budget, here’s what we’ve learned in terms of improving the efficacy of what you have at home:

 Option 1: Insert a polypropylene filter into your existing 2-layer Unbelts (or other cloth) mask.
 This will create a 3-layer mask, in line with Health Canada's guidance for non-medical face coverings.
-We’ve worked hard to source the best filters for adult and kids’ masks.
+We’ve worked hard to source the best filters for adult and kids’ masks, including these contour filters and preschool filters.
 You can also make your own out of polypropylene grocery bags if purchasing filters isn't an option for you right now.

 Option 2: Layer your Unbelts mask over a surgical mask to eliminate the surgical mask’s gaps.
 Evidence shows that surgical masks offer increased protection - but they don’t fit everyone’s face.
 According to the CDC "A medical procedure mask can be layered underneath a cloth mask for improved fit and filtration."

 We think it’s also worth mentioning that there’s been an increased acknowledgement that cloth masks break down over time.
 Repeated washing and drying decreases textile integrity - it’s true of t-shirts and undies, and it’s definitely true of masks.

 If you’ve been wearing your cloth face coverings since 2020 and they’re starting to show their age (ie. light easily shines through them when you hold them to the sun), you’ll want to consider replacing them.
 If you need replacement Unbelts masks but they’re out of economic reach right now, apply for a donation here.